 A Record of Results – Transportation Improvements

 I believe that action speaks louder than words.
 Want to know what someone stands for?
 Look at their record of results.
-In my nine years on Passaic County’s governing body, I have demonstrated a commitment to fiscal responsibility, economic development, and standing up for the vulnerable (particularly children with disabilities) and for the American values of inclusion and opportunity.
+In my twelve years on Passaic County’s governing body, I have demonstrated a commitment to fiscal responsibility, economic development, and standing up for the vulnerable (particularly children with disabilities) and for the American values of inclusion and opportunity.

 Transportation ImprovementsJohn Bartlett for Congress - Transportation